meganrashid/sqlite_to_analysis_app/README.md

 EDA and text normalization done by running notebook eda.ipynb.
 Results of notebook saved to output folder.

 ## Task 4: Model Development
-MODEL_NAME chosen here.
+Logistic Regression trained on DistilBERT embeddings was chosen.
+However, the model was trained on 5000 records (dataset contains
+71k) due to machine limitations.

 The full development process is outlined in model_dev.ipynb.
-However, due to the computational expense of that process, only the chosen model is trained in model_dev.py.
+This application is shipped with precomputed DistilBERT embeddings to support faster model training.

+## Task 5: Reporting
+Full findings can be found in Report_Findings.md